aaronjasso/Femap-Viewpoint/README.md

 As of Femap 2019.1, there's not an API call to get the size of the active view.
 To get around this, I use a hack that involves saving a bitmap of the active view, interrogating the bitmap header to get its size, and then deleting the bitmap.

-This requires use of the `feFilePictureSave2` API method which writes "Picture Save to Image Complete.
-Image File: FemapTempPic.bmp" to the message window.
+This requires use of the `feFilePictureSave2` API method which writes `Picture Save to Image Complete.
+Image File: FemapTempPic.bmp` to the message window.
 This message is unnecessary and potentially confusing, but I haven't found a way to prevent it.

 This hack also relies on the %TEMP% environmental variable, and has only been tested on Windows systems.
 On other platforms, the _Include View Size_ option may not work.